 Irony is a sassy bitch, isn’t she?

 Build a hybrid stream of income.
 Take a second job if it will give you peace of mind.
-Please don’t be a jackass like I was and make it mean that you’re failing at your business.
+Please don’t feel like you’re failing at your business — learn from my mistake.
 I was so resistant to “dividing my focus” or taking any action which I interpreted as undermining my commitment to being a successful writer and coach.
 Do you see the hellish mousetrap that was?
 I really thought that by making a Plan B I was telling the Universe I wasn’t 100% serious about my success.
 Don’t even get me started with my crazy aversion to Plan B’s.
 I created a worse problem by allowing financial stress to gut me of my sanity.

 If having a steady stream of part-time income would be in service to your peace of mind, do it.